skills17/phpunit-helpers/README.md

 If an extra test fails while the corresponding normal test passes, a warning will be displayed that a manual review of that test is required since it detected possible cheating.
-The penalty then has to be decided manually from case to case, the points visible in the output assumed that the test passed.
+The penalty then has to be decided manually from case to case, the points visible in the output assumed that the test passed and there was no cheating.

 For the distribution of the task to the competitors, simply delete the folder containing all extra tests.
+Nothing else needs to be done or configured.

 ## License